MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/Enable-JobTrigger.md

 ```

 ## Description

-The **Enable-JobTrigger** cmdlet re-enables job triggers of scheduled jobs, such as those that were disabled by using the Disable-JobTrigger cmdlet.
+The `Enable-JobTrigger` cmdlet re-enables job triggers of scheduled jobs, such as those that were
-Enabled and re-enabled job triggers can start scheduled jobs immediately; there is no need to restart Windows or Windows PowerShell.
+disabled by using the `Disable-JobTrigger` cmdlet.
+Enabled and re-enabled job triggers can start
+scheduled jobs immediately; there is no need to restart Windows or Windows PowerShell.

-To use this cmdlet, use the  Get-JobTrigger cmdlet to get the job triggers.
+To use this cmdlet, use the `Get-JobTrigger` cmdlet to get the job triggers.
+Then pipe the job
-Then pipe the job triggers to **Enable-JobTrigger** or use its *InputObject* parameter.
+triggers to `Enable-JobTrigger` or use its **InputObject** parameter.

-To enable a job trigger, the **Enable-JobTrigger** cmdlet sets the Enabled property of the job trigger to $True.
+To enable a job trigger, the `Enable-JobTrigger` cmdlet sets the Enabled property of the job trigger
+to `$true`.

-**Enable-ScheduledJob** is one of a collection of job scheduling cmdlets in the **PSScheduledJob** module that is included in Windows PowerShell.
+`Enable-ScheduledJob` is one of a collection of job scheduling cmdlets in the **PSScheduledJob**
+module that is included in Windows PowerShell.

 For more information about Scheduled Jobs, see the About topics in the PSScheduledJob module.
+Import
-Import the PSScheduledJob module and then type: `Get-Help about_Scheduled*` or see [about_Scheduled_Jobs](About/about_Scheduled_Jobs.md).
+the PSScheduledJob module and then type: `Get-Help about_Scheduled*` or see [about_Scheduled_Jobs](About/about_Scheduled_Jobs.md).

 This cmdlet was introduced in Windows PowerShell 3.0.